CleverRaven/Cataclysm-DDA/doc/MARTIALART_JSON.md

 "stat": affected statistic, any of: "hit", "dodge", "block", "speed", "movecost", "damage", "armor", "arpen", "type": damage type for the affected statistic ("bash", "cut", "heat", etc.), only needed if the affected statistic is "damage", "armor", or "arpen".
 "scale": the value of the bonus itself.
-"scaling-stat": scaling stat, any of: "str", "dex", "int", "per".
+"scaling-stat": scaling stat, any of: "str", "dex", "int", "per", "bashing", "cutting", "dodge", "melee", "stabbing", "athletics", "unarmed", "gun", "pistol", "rifle", "shotgun", "smg", "archery", "throw", "launcher", "drive".
 Optional.
-If the scaling stat is specified, the value of the bonus is multiplied by the corresponding user stat.
+If the scaling stat is specified, the value of the bonus is multiplied by the corresponding user stat/skill.

 Bonuses must be written in the correct order.